vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 ## Unclear
 ### Adding a ContainerVM to Multiple Networks
 This is not supported in current VIC implementation.
-  * Is adding another network adapter to a containerVM the right way to do it?
+  * Is adding another NIC to a containerVM the right way to do it?
-  * Was the challenge not able to add a new network adapter to a running containerVM?
-  * if so, maybe after the VSPC work is committed we would be unblocked.
+  * Does having multiple interfaces matter ?
+How would user use multiple NICs?

 ### Details of Integrating with Current Port Layer API
   * does the current Port Layer API map perfectly to our goals in using NSX ?